raspberrypilearning/infrared-bird-box/worksheet2.md

+# Infrared Bird Box - Part 2

+In this project, you will use a Raspberry Pi and a Pi NoIR camera to allow you to observe nesting birds without disturbing them.

-# Streaming video to the Internet
+## Streaming video to the Internet

 [Ustream](http://www.ustream.tv/) is one of the most popular live video streaming sites on the Internet.
 It's used by NASA to stream video from the [International Space Station](http://www.ustream.tv/channel/live-iss-stream) to all over the world.
 Websites like [Ustream](http://www.ustream.tv/), [YouTube Live](http://www.youtube.com/live), [Bambuser](http://bambuser.com/) and [justin.tv](http://www.justin.tv/) are known as *content distribution services*.